This post contains affiliate links. Click here to read my affiliate policy.

 Again, I broke out my new favorite ingredient, sesame seeds.
 They really give the tortilla a lot of depth and flavor, and they would pair really well with hummus or curries.
 I was almost tempted to call this naan or pitta because the flavor is so similar.

 However, it goes really well with anything you want to wrap up – or goodness, I didn’t even think about it, but this would be an amazing Quesadilla!

-I ended up making Paleo Enchiladas with this recipe and they are seriously amazing and hold up perfectly even with the sauce.
+I ended up making Paleo Enchiladas with this recipe with my niece, and they are seriously amazing and hold up perfectly even with the sauce.

 - Place a medium skillet over medium heat and grease your pan with the coconut oil.

 - In a mixing bowl add the ingredients and whisk for one minute.

 - Pour out a 5" circle into your pan and cook for 3 to 4 minutes until browned.

 - Flip and brown the other side.